Kunwar Sarvesh Kumar Singh

-Kunwar Sarvesh Kumar Singh also known as Rakesh Singh, is a businessman who served as the Member of Parliament from Moradabad, India from Bharatiya Janata Party.
-He is a veteran politician from Western Uttar Pradesh who belongs to Thakur (Rajput) caste.
-He is one of the Bahubali politicians in Uttar Pradesh.
+Kunwar Sarvesh Kumar Singh (also known as Rakesh Singh, 22 December 1952 – 20 April 2024), was an Indian businessman who served as the Member of Parliament from Moradabad, Uttar Pradesh, from Bharatiya Janata Party.
+He was a veteran politician from Western Uttar Pradesh who belonged to Thakur (Rajput) caste.
+He was one of the Bahubali politicians in Uttar Pradesh.
 He was a five-term MLA from Thakurdwara from 1991 to 2007 and 2012 to 2014 till he was elected as MP from Moradabad Lok Sabha General Election in 2014.
 His son Kunwar Sushant Singh is currently BJP MLA from Barhapur.

-Personal life

-He was born on 23 December 1952 to Raja Rampal Singh, a four-time MLA from Thakurdwara and a one-time MP from Amroha.
-He married Kunwarani Sadhna Singh of Kookra Estate on May 26, 1983; they have one daughter and one son.
-He is the titular Maharaja of Saupari estate and has strong relations with Haldaur Estate and other Bijnor's princely states.

 Political life

-Though his father was one of the prominent leaders during the 1962 till 1989 of Congress, Singh lost many local elections.
+His father, Ram Pal Singh was three term MLA from Thakurdwara and one term MP from Amroha.
 In 1991, he won his ancestral seat of Thakurdwara as the BJP candidate and remained until 2007 when Vijay Yadav from BSP won Thakurdwara.
 He contested from BJP in the Lok Sabha election in 2009 in Moradabad but lost to Mohammad Azharuddin.
 He contested the 2012 legislative election in Thakurdwara as the BJP candidate and won.
-In 2014 during Lok Sabha elections, he was nominated from Moradabad and he defeated Samajwadi Party candidate by a margin of 87,504 votes.
+He served as five term MLA from Thakurdwara till 2014 during Lok Sabha elections, he was nominated from Moradabad and he defeated Samajwadi Party candidate by a margin of 87,504 votes.
 He is the first BJP MP after independence to serve from Moradabad.